 There are a number of events which occur one-time, multi-times, seasonally and every year in Stanley Park.
-We have the most up-to-date listing of all events in Stanley Park, Vancouver, BC, Canada in our Events Calendar!
+We have the most isting of all the events in Stanley Park, Vancouver, BC, Canada in our Events Calendar!
 This page will describe many of the annual recurring events that happen in Stanley Park.

 The Polar Bear Swim is the largest New Years Day event in Vancouver.
 Thousands of people go for a swim in the cold waters of English Bay in the West End of Vancouver.
 Many people wear costumes and it is a big party..a continuation of New Year's Eve celebrations for many!
 This event has taken place since 1920 and is one of the oldest Vancouver traditions!
 People are encouraged to dress up in costumes.
 There is also the "Peter Pantages Memorial 100 yard swim race".
 Also, the food bank collects donations of non-perishable foods and cash so please bring what you can.
 This swim is one of Vancouver's oldest and we think every that can should do it at least once in your lifetime!...we are waiting for the warmest ever year to do it!

 Water temperature varies year to year.
 Some years there is ice and snow on the ground so the water can be quite chilly where other years, the temperature can be higher so the water isn't so cold!

 Registration is free and you are encouraged to register so they can get a good count of the number of people who take the plunge!
 The swim take place at 2:30pm, but get there earlier to register.

 The restaurants in front of English Bay fill up completely by lunchtime.
 If you want to get into one of these restaurants, we suggest that you contact them for a reservation...if they take reservations or go early!

 Expect some traffic and pedestrian congestion on Beach Ave and nearby streets after 1pm.
 However, the roads remain open.

 To find out more about the Polar Bear Swim go to: Polar Bear Swim